 On December 22, 2017, the President signed the Tax Reform legislation.
-The bill largely takes effect in 2018 and makes significant changes that impact most — if not all — taxpayers.
+The bill largely took effect in 2018 and made significant changes that impact most — if not all — taxpayers.
 Increased deductions for bonus depreciation and Section 179 expense are just two of these changes impacting business taxpayers, and these largely positive changes are two potential tax savings presents for businesses.

 Under the previous tax rules, the bonus depreciation deduction was limited to 50% of eligible new property.
 The Reform extends and modifies bonus depreciation to allow businesses to immediately deduct 100% of eligible property placed in-service after September 27, 2017, and before January 1, 2023.
 And, for certain property with longer production periods, the 100% bonus depreciation is extended through December 31, 2023.

 Bonus depreciation continues to be available for qualifying property, which is generally property with a depreciable recovery period of 20 years or less.
 Plus, eligible property is expanded to include used property.

 Bonus Depreciation Tax Reform Changes

 |Date Eligible Property is Placed In-Service*||2017 Law |

 |January 1, 2017 – September 27, 2017||50%||N/A|

 |September 28, 2017 – December 31, 2017||50%||100%|